The Process and Purpose of Making a Deposit

 · This ensures that your deposit is available to be returned to you.

-It is one of three government-backed tenant deposit protection schemes that operate in England.
-Once landlords or letting agencies receive your deposit they have 30 days to place it into the TDS.
-They must also give you documents that show where your deposit is protected and information such as contact details for the TDS, reasons why your deposit may be withheld, what to do in the case of a dispute, and so on.
+There are 3 government-backed tenant deposit protection schemes that operate in England.
+Once landlords or letting agencies receive your deposit they have 30 days to place it into a Scheme.
+They must also give you documents that show where your deposit is protected and information such as contact details , reasons why your deposit may be withheld, what to do in the case of a dispute, and so on.
 Your deposit is then held securely until your tenancy comes to an end.

-At the end of your tenancy, if you and your landlord agree on how much of your deposit is to be returned, they must do so within 10 days of your tenancy ending.
-However, if there is a dispute over this amount, your deposit continues to be protected by the TDS until the issue is resolved.
-If necessary, disputes can be sorted by an impartial adjudicator at the TDS, who will make a decision as to how much deposit should be returned based on the evidence provided.
+At the end of your tenancy, once you and your landlord agree on how much of your deposit is to be returned, this should be actioned within 10 days of your tenancy ending.
+However, if there is a dispute over this amount, your deposit continues to be protected until the issue is resolved.
+If necessary, disputes can be sorted by an impartial adjudicator, who will make a decision as to how much deposit should be returned based on the evidence provided.

-All tenants entering into assured shorthold tenancies through Family Homes will have their deposit protected by the Tenancy Deposit Scheme.
-Family Homes are letting agents with offices in Sittingbourne and Faversham.
-We have been in business for over 25 years and are the leading and largest independent specialists in property lettings and management in the area.
+All tenants entering into assured shorthold tenancies through Family Homes will have their deposit protected.
+Family Homes are letting agents in Sittingbourne.
+We have been in business for over 30 years and are the leading and largest independent specialists in property lettings and management in the area.